PingYangChen/swarmexchange/index.md

 This webpage collects the balanced and unbalanced optimal model-discrimination designs generated

-Quick link to design collections [Go to](#collection-of-model-discrimination-designs)
+[Click here](#collection-of-model-discrimination-designs) to the lists of model-discrimination design collections.

 ### Model Space